cilium/cilium/Documentation/security/network/encryption-ipsec.rst

 .. attention::

-    The ``+`` sign in the secret is mandatory since v1.16.
+    The ``+`` sign in the secret is strongly recommended.
 It will force the use of per-tunnel IPsec keys.
-The former global IPsec keys are considered insecure (cf. `GHSA-pwqm-x5x6-5586`_).
+The former global IPsec keys are considered insecure (cf. `GHSA-pwqm-x5x6-5586`_) and were deprecated in v1.16.
+When using ``+``, the per-tunnel keys will be derived from the secret you generated.

 .. _GHSA-pwqm-x5x6-5586: https://github.com/cilium/cilium/security/advisories/GHSA-pwqm-x5x6-5586